 So what is so beautiful about Hell?
 Have the scholars who believe in a traditional hell found any meaningful reasons why a loving God would allow for a place like this?
 Here are three possible things to consider.

 I know before I became a believer, hanging around Christians, Bible reading, a worship service, a prayer meeting or mission work would be hell for me.
 I wanted to be as far away as possible from God’s light and His life.
-I resisted Him.
+As a former law-breaker I always avoided the cops.
+As a sinner, I did the same thing with God.
 However now that I’ve been born again those things are like air in my lungs…the very things that gives me joy and purpose for living.
-I can’t get enough of His presence.
+I can’t get enough of His glorious presence.

 The loving thing for God to do for those who love God and those who don’t is to make a place for each of them.
 Our time here on earth, provides us with a complete vetting process and clarifies our choice before a just God.

-2 – The Fact that a Place Without God is So Terrible Must Mean God’s Presence Must be Awesome
+2 – Could The Fact that a Place Without God is so Terrible Mean that God’s Presence is so Awesome?

 But why would God make it a place of gruesome fire?
 Scholars differ as to the reasons.
 As we said before, it may not be any of God’s doing.
 It may simply be just an unavoidable by-product of God’s absence and so many godless people in one place.
 However some scholars believe the fires of Hell could actually be a result of God’s mercy at work.
 The very flames themselves could be God’s way of crippling or restraining the ability of the stronger and more-wicked rebels from inflicting greater torment on others.

-For example, if you were put in jail for DUI you would probably appreciate the insane axe murderer in the cell with you being securely handcuffed to the opposite wall so they wouldn’t be able to hurt you.
+Scholars point out that the Greek word for “torment” is not describing torture, but a kind of restraint.
+For example, if you were put in jail for DUI you would probably appreciate the insane ax-murderer in the cell with you being securely handcuffed to the opposite wall so they wouldn’t be able to hurt you.
 The flames of Hell and the Lake of Fire may be there to keep them from tormenting each other.
 Some believe that those in Hell will suffer proportionally to the level of sin and rebellion they lived on earth.
 Likewise those in heaven will be rewarded according to their works on earth.
-That’s why Jesus said it would be more tolerable in the day of judgment for those in Sodom and Gomorrah than those cities in Israel who rejected the Gospel.
+Jesus indicated these differences when He said, it would be more tolerable in the day of judgment for those in Sodom and Gomorrah than those cities in Israel who rejected the Gospel.
 The more knowledge one has the greater the condemnation.

-3 – Hell is a Place You Have to Fight with Every Ounce of Your Strength to Get Into
+3 – Could Hell be a Place You Have to Actually Fight to Get Into?

-C. S. Lewis suggested that there is a way for people in hell to leave but they inevitably always end up choosing to stay there because separation from God is worth more to them than the suffering it causes.
+C. S. Lewis suggested that the door to hell is locked, but it is locked from the inside… there is a way for people in hell to leave but they inevitably always end up choosing to stay there, because separation from God is worth more to them than the suffering it causes.
+Lewis went on to say that, hell is the greatest monument to human freedom.
 In any event, regardless how you define Hell, it was never intended for mankind; it was prepared for the devil and his crew (Matthew 25).
 If you don’t want to go to a place like that, ask Jesus Christ to come into your life and save you from your sins and their consequences… surrender all you are to Him…Let Him be your Lord.
 You will truly see why the Good News is so good!